 Please contact Financial Aid at 801-627-8441 for this information.

-The OWATC Practical Nursing Program utilizes the National League for Nursing Accreditation Commission Standards and Criteria (2008 Edition) as a basis for the development of its program outcomes:
+The OWATC Practical Nursing Program utilizes the Accreditation Commission for Education in Nursing (ACEN) (2013 edition) as a basis for the development of its program outcomes:

 Outcome #1: A minimum of 90% of accepted students will graduate within the defined program length.